Why Many Doctors Don’t Believe Chronic Lyme Disease

 - Isolation and frustration

-This is medical abandonment—the failure to provide care when illness does not fit a recognized framework.
+This is what I call medical abandonment—the failure to provide ongoing care when illness does not fit an accepted framework.

 What Patients Can Do